aodhmeade/cka-exam-prep/cluster-architecture-installation-and-configuration.md

   apiGroup: ""
 ```

-- Save the yaml and create `kubectl create -f rolebinding-pod-reader.yaml`.
+- To create the above manifest, save the yaml and create as follows:
+`kubectl create -f rolebinding-pod-reader-example.yaml`.

-### using kubectl to create roles
+### Roles can be created imperatively by using kubectl
 - create a role named "pod-reader" that allows a user to perform get, watch and
   list on pods `kubectl create role pod-reader --verb=get --verb=list
   --verb=watch --resource=pods`.